open-prevo/slides/PITCHME.md

 externalize hub and node configuration

-[unified naming](https://github.com/open-prevo/openprevo/issues/41) in code and docu
+date field and handling for matches added

 ---